mmarbout/MetaHiC_pipeline/README.md

 # Phage Host association in metaHiC samples

-The goal of this pipeline is to bin contigs in MAGs abd viral bins, characterize the viral genomes obtained and associate them with their host using several metaHiC smaples.
-The analysis done in this repository have been described in:
+The goal of this pipeline is to bin contigs in MAGs and vMAGs, characterize the viral genomes obtained and associate them with their host.

+The analysis have been described in:

+Bignaud et al.
-Phages with a broad host range are common across ecosystems
+Phages with a broad host range are common across ecosystems.

+The different data mandatory to reproduce this analysis are all publicly available and described in the publication.

 ## Usage